 What Kind of Investor you are?
-In the book ‘The Intelligent Investor’, Benjamin Graham has described about two types of investor- Defensive Investors and Enterprising investors.
+In the book ‘The Intelligent Investor’, Benjamin Graham has described two types of investor- Defensive Investors and Enterprising investors.
 Following is their description by Graham:

 “We make a basic distinction between two kinds of investors — the “defensive” and the “enterprising”.